 Discussed below are offenses that are prosecuted alongside or in place of spousal battery law.
 They are:

 Intentional Infliction of Corporal Injury

 One of the domestic violence crimes charged alongside domestic battery is PC 273.5.
-You violate Penal Code Section 273.5 when you willfully cause bodily hurt to your intimate partner.
+You violate Penal Code Section 273.5 when you willfully cause bodily injury to your intimate partner.

 Unlike a spousal battery, this crime requires that you inflict injuries to your intimate partner.

 Violation of Penal Code section 273.5 PC is charged as a wobbler.
 That means the offense could either be a California felony or a misdemeanor depending on:

 - Your criminal history

 Since intentional infliction of corporal injury is punished using more severe consequences compared to domestic battery, sometimes it is practical to plead guilty to a spousal battery charge.

 Aggravated battery (PC 243 (d)) is another related offense to the spousal battery.
 The main differences between these two offenses include:

 - For you to be convicted of aggravated battery, you must have caused the victim a severe bodily harm